ioccc-src/mkiocccentry/FAQ.md

 11. <a href="#markdown">Where can I find help with formatting markdown files for my submission?</a>

+12. <a href="keyword">Why do these tools sometimes use the incorrect IOCCC terms?</a>

 ## 0. <a name="download">Where can I find the mkiocccentry tool?</a>